 In Chief Architect X7 and newer program versions, you may find it more effective to simply define a new wall type with multiple framing layers.
 For more information on this process, see the article on defining a new wall type in the Related Articles section below.

 To build a foundation

-If you don’t have a foundation created Click Build> Floor> Build Foundation
+If a foundation is not created, select Build> Floor> Build Foundation from the menu.